 To survive and thrive in the next decade, players in the US retail industry must refashion their businesses to capture opportunities arising from the changing retail industry trends.
 For more insights on how we can help your business achieve this get in touch with an industry expert from Infiniti Research.

 Is your business positioned to win the talent war?

 Traditional talent profiles will no longer be enough for players in the US retail industry to survive retail disruption.
-As retailers are increasingly focusing on becoming service and experience providers, talent that are highly skilled and have expertise in new industries will be paramount.
+As retailers are increasingly focusing on becoming service and experience providers, a talent that is highly skilled and has expertise in new industries will be paramount.
 For retail companies finding best-in-class talent may prove to be tough given the fact that other lucrative industries such as IT or finance tend to be more appealing for most in-demand talent profiles.
-Furthermore, the retail sector is generally perceived to be old fashioned and slow, making it even more difficult for US retail industry companies to hire from a competent and skilled talent pool.
+Furthermore, the retail sector is generally perceived to be old-fashioned and slow, making it even more difficult for US retail industry companies to hire from a competent and skilled talent pool.